ashraf-kherbawy/squid-proxy-on-kubernetes/README.md

     - http_access allow domain_dst: Allow 'domain_dst' which is the destination IP, to be reached through Squid.
     - http_access deny all: Deny all other destinations.

-Note: Squid's dst is only made to work with IP addresses.
+**NOTE**: Squid's dst is only made to work with IP addresses.
 If you need to route to a domain, use dstdomain instead.
+I recommend checking Squid's [Access Control List's doc](https://wiki.squid-cache.org/SquidFaq/SquidAcl#access-controls-in-squid) for more information

 ### Squid Deployment